 Developers: Our findings show that ChatGPT has the potential to significantly aid developers in code refinement tasks.
 However, the results also suggest that developers must configure language models like ChatGPT carefully, ensure review quality, and validate output.
 Our study highlights the impact of temperature and prompt configuration on performance, suggesting that using lower temperatures and concise descriptions with scenario information can lead to better and more stable results.
 Developers should therefore carefully configure these parameters before using LLMs for code refinement tasks.
-Regarding the reviewers who create the code reviews, we have found that clearer reviews significantly aid ChatGPT in understanding modification suggestions.
+We have found that clearer reviews significantly aid ChatGPT in understanding modification suggestions.
 We suggest reviewers to write more specific and detailed review comments.
 Specifically, the reviewers should be careful in using specific syntax (e.g., code blocks) that may be difficult to be understood by ChatGPT.
-A safe solution could be that the reviewers can check the clarity of the review content with ChatGPT.
-For developers who utilize Chat-GPT for automated code modification, we recommend conducting a careful manual review of ChatGPT's results.
-Especially for modifications requiring strong domain knowledge or cases where the review information is ambiguous, it is important to verify whether ChatGPT correctly understands the reviewer's intent and to check for any unnecessary modifications or deletions made by ChatGPT.
+For developers who utilize ChatGPT for automated code modification, we recommend conducting a careful manual review of ChatGPT's results.
+Especially for modifications requiring strong domain knowledge or cases where the review information is ambiguous.
 One possible way is to read the ChatGPT's explanation carefully to check whether the model understands the review well.
 Furthermore, we recommend that users to choose advanced models if possible, such as GPT-4, which offer enhanced understanding capabilities.